manjotpahwa/stripe-assignment/README.md

 1. Modern browser that supports ES6.
 1. Stripe account to accept payments (sign up for free).

-In your Stripe Dashboard, you can enable the payment methods you’d like to test.

 In order to complete the request and update inventory, we need to receive a real-time webhook notification.
 We're using the Stripe CLI to forward webhook events to our local development server.

 ### Config